wuwowuyi/Recommender/Deep Neural Networks for YouTube Recommendations.md

 🤔 In tensorflow, I think we can use `tf.nn.sampled_softmax_loss` to compute the sampled cross entropy loss.

-At serving time, the scoring problem reduces to a nearest neighbor search problem.
-The paper says A/B results were not particularly sensitive to the choice of nearest neighbor search algorithm. (🤔There are a number of choices to choose, like ScaNN, Faiss, etc.)
+At serving, the paper says A/B results were not particularly sensitive to the choice of nearest neighbor search algorithm. (🤔There are a number of choices to choose, like ScaNN, Faiss, etc.)

-### Model architecture
-Just two tower.
-Same idea as [word2vec](https://arxiv.org/abs/1301.3781).
-See Figure 3 in the paper.

 ### Features
 Use various features: